|

-faces of Bayon have become one of the most recognizable images
+giant stone faces of Bayon have become one of the most recognizable

-connected to classic Khmer art and architecture.
-There are 37 standing
+images connected to classic Khmer art and architecture.
+There are 37

-towers, most but not all sporting four carved faces oriented toward the
+standing towers, most but not all sporting four carved faces oriented

-cardinal points.
-Who the faces represent is a matter of debate but they
+toward the cardinal points.
+Who the faces might represent is a matter of

-may be Loksvara, Mahayana Buddhism's compassionate Bodhisattva, or
+debate but it has been argued it may be Loksvara, Mahayana Buddhism's

 bas-reliefs on the southern wall contain real-life scenes from the